ufal/neuralmonkey/docs/source/tutorial.rst

   vocabulary=<target_vocabulary>

 As in the case of encoders, the decoder needs its RNN and embedding size settings, maximum output length, dropout parameter, and vocabulary settings.

-In this case, the embedding size parameter is inferred by the embedding size of the first encoder (``trans_encoder``), and the embeddings themselves are shared between that encoder and the decoder.
-The loss of the decoder is computed against the ``edits`` data series.
+The line ``reuse_word_embeddings=True`` means that the embeddings (including embedding size) are shared with the from the first encoder in the list (here ``trans_encoder``).

+The loss of the decoder is computed against the ``edits`` data series of whatever dataset the decoder will be applied to.

 5 - Runner and Trainer
 **********************

 As their names suggest, runners and trainers are used for running and training models.
-The trainer object provides the optimization operation to the graph.
-In case of the cross entropy trainer (used in our tutorial as well), the optimizer used is Adam and it's run against the decoder's loss, with added L2 regularization (controlled by the ``l2_regularization`` parameter of the trainer).
+The ``trainer`` object provides the optimization operation to the graph.
+In the case of the cross entropy trainer (used in our tutorial), the default optimizer is Adam and it is run against the decoder's loss, with added L2 regularization (controlled by the ``l2_weight`` parameter of the trainer).
 The runner is used to process a dataset by the model and return the decoded sentences, and (if possible) decoder losses.